tessercat/daoistic-book/daodejing/18/english.md

 Because a decadent society
 expects kindness and decency,

-and an unhealthy relationship
+an unhealthy family
-expects obedience and devotion,
+expects obedience and commitment,

 and a corrupt ruling class
 expects loyal subjects.